jmnunezd/commonlit_readability_challenge/README.md

 ## Benchmark Model

-I will use two models as benchmark, first a basic linear regression between the Flesch-Kincaid test index and the target variable, this is the most popular complexity index so performing better that it, its an accomplishment in on itself.
+I will a linear regression between the Flesch-Kincaid test and the target as benchmark, this is the most popular complexity index so performing better that it, its an accomplishment in on itself.
 This model will give us an idea of how good are classic indicators at estimating the real complexity of a excerpt.

 &nbsp;